License

 -> Telegram DC

-Windows has tray GUI support, macOS has app packaging, and CLI mode is also available.
+Windows tray GUI, macOS app package, Linux package, and CLI mode are available.

-Telegram IP ranges are detected, with routing paths for DC and media/non-media traffic.
+Telegram IP ranges are detected, with separate paths for DC and media/non-media traffic.

-Includes pooling, fail cooldown, and fallback logic to reduce reconnect jitter.
+Connection pooling, cooldown handling, and automatic fallback reduce reconnect jitter.

 --dc-ip 2:149.154.167.220 \